IBE160/SG-Gruppe-13/docs/sprint-artifacts/1-3-send-question-receive-ai-response.md

 ## Acceptance Criteria

-These Acceptance Criteria expand upon the high-level requirements in `epics.md` [Source: docs/fase-2-plan/epics.md#Story-1-3] and `tech-spec-epic-1.md` [Source: docs/sprint-artifacts/tech-spec-epic-1.md], and trace back to core functional requirements in `PRD.md` [Source: docs/fase-2-plan/PRD.md].

 1. The user can type a question into a dedicated input field on the chat screen.
-[Source: epics.md#Story-1-3, PRD.md#FR003]
 2. The user can submit their question using a "Send" button or by pressing Enter.
-[Source: epics.md#Story-1-3, PRD.md#FR003]
 3. Upon submission, the user's question is displayed in a chat bubble.
-[Source: epics.md#Story-1-3]
 4. A visual indicator (e.g., typing animation) is shown while Sentiabot is processing the request.
-[Source: epics.md#Story-1-3, tech-spec-epic-1.md]
 5. Sentiabot's response is displayed in a chat bubble.
-[Source: epics.md#Story-1-3, PRD.md#FR003]
 6. The response includes a clearly labeled and clickable source for the information.
-[Source: PRD.md#FR006]

 ## Tasks / Subtasks